useful-toys/slf4j-toys/README.md

 Such messages are not only easily readable, but also easily parsable for later automatic investigation, like statistics and  data mining.

-Most of SLF4J-TOYS is a sort of log message builder, that suggests a coding convention for consistent logging, like:
+Most of SLF4J-TOYS is a kind of log message builder, that suggests a coding convention for consistent logging, like:
 ```
 final Meter m = MeterFactory.getMeter(LOGGER, "saveUser").start();
 try {